jenanalawadhi1/MealMind-FrontEnd/README.md

 - [ ] Upload image for the post
 - [ ] Random picture for plans
 - [x] Adding a feature of different units to be selected for both Height (cm/ ft) and Weight (kg/ lbs)
+- [ ] Track user progress in the plan

 ---

 ### Credits

+- Our Great Instructors at GA, to debug and explain parts we got stuck in.
 - [chatgpt](https://chatgpt.com/) to engineer our prompts for the API
 - [groq](https://groq.com/) the AI api to generate customized plans
+- [StackOverFlow](https://stackoverflow.com/), [GeeksforGeeks](https://www.geeksforgeeks.org/), [W3Schools](https://www.w3schools.com/) to solve issues in the code
+- [Ezgif](https://ezgif.com/) to remove the background of the "loading" gif